ngless-toolkit/ngless/README.md

 #### Dependencies

-The simplest way to get an environment will all the dependencies is to use conda:
+The simplest way to get an environment with all the dependencies is to use conda:

     conda create -n ngless
     conda activate ngless